 |Current phase: NA||Written by: Milly Williams

-Document History: This document was last updated on 9/30/2016 to integrate clarifications from OCLC on their process.
+Document History: This document was updated on 4/14/2021 to reflect a change in the "end of string" coding supported by import profiles.
+This document was last updated on 9/30/2016 to integrate clarifications from OCLC on their process.
 The impact and options for institutions to handle this situation remain unchanged.
 The first version of this page was created on 9/23/2016.